Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 How we approach the work

-practical, realistic training — not just in big cities, but in rural and remote places too.
+to realistic training and support — not only in big cities, but in rural and remote places too.

-We build programs that are collaborative, trauma-informed, and respectful of local culture,
+We build programs that are collaborative, trauma-aware, and respectful of local culture,

 leadership, and lived experience.